Finding a Place to Call Home

 Harry leaned over and nipped at Astoria's ear lightly.
 "Wake up, Tori," he said lightly.

 Astoria giggled and blinked her eyes open a few times.
 She smiled up at him.
 "Hi Harry.
 I think I like waking up that way."

 Harry smiled at her, "You're welcome.
 I enjoy waking you up like that."

 Astoria gave him one of her bright smiles that never failed to illuminate his heart and whatever room they were in.
 "It's not fair that you have such a pretty smile," He said sadly, "You could brainwash me with it.
 I only wish I had a weapon like that,"

 Astoria laughed outright at this, "A weapon, me?
 Hardly.
-You're the knight in shinning armour and we both know it.
+You're the knight in shinning armor and we both know it.
 My smile is hardly the most dangerous thing you've ever faced.
 You've sat through Granger's study hours!
 That takes a hardy spine."

 Harry chuckled.
 "I suppose it does."